claire-1/github-metrics/README.md

 Weka and getting Instances from SQL database: https://waikato.github.io/weka-wiki/use_weka_in_your_java_code/ \
 Source for how to use PreparedStatements in Java: https://alvinalexander.com/java/java-mysql-insert-example-preparedstatement \
 Source for checking return value of bash command for start.sh: https://stackoverflow.com/questions/15471264/how-to-check-if-is-not-equal-to-zero-in-unix-shell-scripting/15471312 \
-Source for bubble chart: https://www.freecodecamp.org/news/a-gentle-introduction-to-d3-how-to-build-a-reusable-bubble-chart-9106dc4f6c46/ and https://github.com/dmesquita/reusable_bubble_chart \
+Source for how to convert ResultSet to JSON http://biercoff.com/nice-and-simple-converter-of-java-resultset-into-jsonarray-or-xml/ \